CVBhanuPrakash/AgritechGuard/README.md

 - **Solar Energy Harvesting**: The system ensures continuous operation by harvesting solar energy, guaranteeing a sustainable power supply, even during power outages.

 - **Enhanced Security**: AgritechGuard incorporates the YOLO v8 model for trespasser detection.
 It sends immediate notifications to users upon the detection of unauthorized trespassers, enhancing security on the farm.

+- **Database:** AgritechGuard integrates with ThingSpeak, a cloud-based platform for IoT applications.
+Upon detecting a trespasser using the YOLO v8 model, the system immediately logs relevant data, such as images or videos, to the ThingSpeak realtime database.

+- **Alerts:** Alerts can be sent through various channels, such as email, SMS, or push notifications to ensure that farmers are promptly informed about potential security threats.

 ## Project Documentation